Announcement made at auticon’s Culver City office

 By Christian May-Suzuki

-The first week of April is already World Auction Week on an international scale, but starting this year, it’s about to go local for Culver City.
+The first week of April is already World Autism Week on an international scale, but starting this year, it’s about to go local for Culver City.

-The announcement that Culver City will officially recognize April as Autism Awareness Month was made by Mayor Thomas Small at a celebratory event at the Culver City offices of the tech company auction at 5855 Green Valley Cir., Culver City. auction hires and trains mainly people on the autism spectrum to do coding and testing of web-based applications for clients remotely.
+The announcement that Culver City will officially recognize April as Autism Awareness Month was made by Mayor Thomas Small at a celebratory event at the Culver City offices of the tech company auticon at 5855 Green Valley Cir., Culver City.
+Auction hires and trains mainly people on the autism spectrum to do coding and testing of web-based applications for clients remotely.

-“This is probably the most creative company that I have ever encountered,” Small declared in his proclamation to a room with auction members from three Southern California offices.
+“This is probably the most creative company that I have ever encountered,” Small declared in his proclamation to a room with auticon members from three Southern California offices.

 For those on the spectrum, who have a 77% unemployment rate mainly due to issues with social skills, this is a great opportunity for them to find their way in at many times can be an overwhelming world.